angeris/cfmm-routing-code/numerics.md

 ### Zoom

-Zoom all numbers to fit biggest pool into range
+Zoom all numbers to fit biggest pool of each token into range.

+If there is token reservers with maximal amount to be small amount, upscale all reservers of it until maximal oracalized value is in allowed numeric range.s

 ### (Optional) Scale up important tokens